-In commercial, more targeted patient engagement and the application of behavioural science principles could lead to better patient outcomes.
+In commercial, more targeted patient engagement and the application of behavioral science principles could lead to better patient outcomes.
 Persona-based marketing to health care providers could lead to greater market awareness and action.

-In supply chain, digital supply networks can result in much greater product visibility, traceability and stock control.
+In supply chain, digital supply networks can result in much greater product visibility, traceability, and inventory control.

-Direct-to-consumer genetic tests are becoming increasingly popular, making genomic data available for research and personalised medicine.
-Digital therapeutics are emerging as alternatives or supplements to drug interventions in disease areas ranging from asthma to Alzheimer’s to chronic obstructive pulmonary disease and diabetes, to name a few.
+Direct-to-consumer genetic tests are becoming increasingly popular, making genomic data available for research and personalized medicine.
+Digital therapeutics are emerging as alternatives or supplements to drug interventions in disease areas ranging from asthma to Alzheimer’s to chronic obstructive pulmonary disease, and diabetes, to name a few.

-The patient is at the centre.
+The patient is at the center.
 Digital technologies are enabling patients to control their health care information and partner in their care decisions.

-Organisations such as Ciitizen and Apple (through its health records API) are empowering patients to organise, control and share their health care information.3 Increased ownership can enable patients to share this data with parties they trust and support the creation of connected devices, apps and other services to better support patients on their care journey.
+Organizations such as Ciitizen and Apple (through its health records API) are empowering patients to organize, control, and share their health care information.3 Increased ownership can enable patients to share this data with parties they trust, and support the creation of connected devices, apps, and other services to better support patients on their care journey.

 The Fast Healthcare Interoperability Resources (FHIR) is creating new data standards to promote interoperability across the health ecosystem.
-The Office of the National Coordinator for Health Information Technology is focussed on using standards such as FHIR, encouraging standards for API use, aligning incentives, clarifying privacy and security requirements and co-ordinating among stakeholders.4
+The Office of the National Coordinator for Health Information Technology is focused on using standards such as FHIR, encouraging standards for API use, aligning incentives, clarifying privacy and security requirements, and coordinating among stakeholders.4

 Evolving technologies, including blockchain,6 can facilitate interoperability while ensuring data security.